 Although it’s on the back burner, I am also doing more research about the complicated dynamics of food and faith as part of my interest in lived religion.
 My first publication on that subject is a chapter, “ Food, Faith and Fraud in two New Religious Movements” in Amanda Van Eck’s Minority Religions and Fraud.

-I explore sociological questions through documentary and historical research, field methods, and in-depth interviewing.
-Along the way, I have (very briefly) tended bar at a Nevada brothel, attended psychodrama workshops, and fallen into a secret room where poisons were brewed in the communal city of Rajneeshpuram.
-Now I am learning more about spiritual virtuosity in settings like the Sunday Gathering—an Atheist Church in London and at the Solstice Celebrations at Seurassari, Finland.
+I explore sociological questions about religion, gender, and social change through documentary and historical research, field methods, and in-depth interviewing.
+Right now, I am participating in London-based Zoom classes about chaos magic and paganism and working with colleagues on projects about contemporary spirituality in Western Europe and North America.
+In previous research, I have (very briefly) tended bar at a Nevada brothel, participated in California psychodrama workshops, and fallen into a secret room where poisons were brewed in the communal city of Rajneeshpuram.

 In Gold Diggers and Silber Miners, a Hamilton Prize winner, I explored the relationships between frontier prostitution and community life.
 Passionate Journeys described the successful American women who left the mainstream to follow their guru Bhagwan Shree Rajneesh to central Oregon.
-I recently consulted for an Oregon Public Broadcasting program on The Oregon Experience: Rajneeshuram.
-You can find out more and hear me talk about it at the show website: http://www.opb.org/programs/oregonexperience/programs/41-Rajneeshpuram
+You can find out more in this brief article in The Conversation.

-My most recent book, The American Soul Rush, looks at a small spiritual retreat on the California coast and the ways that it reshaped contemporary spirituality.
+My book, The American Soul Rush, looks at Esalen, an influential spiritual retreat on the California coast, and the ways that it reshaped contemporary spirituality.
 It has appealed to wider audiences and here is the review in the San Francisco Chronicle: http://www.sfgate.com/cgi-bin/article.cgi?f=/c/a/2012/01/01/RVNB1MH4GN.DTL